tokay-lang/tokay/README.md

     Term
 }

+# This is the main level, where an expression can occur.
+# Any other input - by default - is ignored and skipped.
 Expr
 ```

-This program implements a functional, recursive attempt to calculate faculties.
-It doesn't use any parsing features.
+The next program implements a functional, recursive attempt to calculate the faculty of a vlaue.
+It doesn't use any parsing features, and represents a standard function in other programming languages.

 ```
 faculty : @x {